UberGallery/UberGallery/README.md

   1. SSH into the your server and clone the UberGallery repository and submodules:

     ```
-    git clone --recursive git://github.com/UberGallery/UberGallery.git /path/to/gallery-directory
+    git clone --recursive git://github.com/UberGallery/UberGallery.git /path/to/ubergallery
     ```

-  2. CD to your UberGallery installation:
+  2. Copy `resources/sample.galleryConfig.ini` to `resources/galleryConfig.ini` and modify the settings

     ```
-    cd /path/to/gallery-directory
-    ```

-  3. Copy `resources/sample.galleryConfig.ini` to `resources/galleryConfig.ini` and modify the settings

-    ```
     cp resource/sample.galleryConfig.ini resources/galleryConfig.ini
     nano resources/galleryConfig.ini
     ```

+  3. Upload images to the `gallery-images/` folder within your gallery directory.

   4. Make the `resources/cache/` directory writable by the web server.

     ```
-    chmod 777 resources/cache
+    chmod 777 /path/to/resources/cache
     ```

-  5. Upload images to the `gallery-images/` folder within your gallery directory.

-  6. Open your web browser and load the page where you installed UberGallery.
+  5. Open your web browser and load the page where you installed UberGallery.

-**NOTE:** When using this method to install UberGallery, you may update your installation by running the following commands:
+When using this method to install UberGallery, you may update your installation by running the following commands:

     cd /path/to/gallery-directory
     git pull origin master
     git submodule update

+**NOTE:** If you are installing UberGallery via git into an existing git repository, you will need to add it as a submodule.

+    git submodule add git://github.com/UberGallery/UberGallery.git path/to/ubergallery
+    git submodule update --init --recursive path/to/ubergallery

 Troubleshooting